-In my previously I talked about some of the reasons why it would be a good idea to stop smoking.
+In my previous article I talked about some of the reasons why it would be a good idea to stop smoking.
 I busted one of the myths I hear that makes me really cross.
 “It’s not too late” – it’s never too late – the damage caused by smoking can often be undone.
 Now I am going to be busting some of the myths about quitting smoking that hold you stuck in the habit.

 Why is it so difficult to stop smoking?